the-company-tcus/docs/src/pages/legal/privacy.md

 - Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at tienvinh.duong4@gmail.com.
+If you still have any questions or concerns, please contact us at contact@ethi-team.tech.

 ## SUMMARY OF KEY POINTS

-**_This summary provides key points from our privacy notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our table of contents below to find the section you are looking for.
-You can also click_** [**_here_**](#table-of-contents) **_to go directly to our table of contents._**
+**_This summary provides key points from our privacy notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our [table of contents](#table-of-contents) below to find the section you are looking for._**

 **What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with The Company and the Services, the choices you make, and the products and features you use.
-Click [here](#personal-information-you-disclose-to-us) to learn more.
+Learn more about [personal information you disclose to us](#personal-information-you-disclose-to-us).

 **Do we process any sensitive personal information?** We do not process sensitive personal information.

 **Do we receive any information from third parties?** We do not receive any information from third parties.

 **How do we process your information?** We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.
 We process your information only when we have a valid legal reason to do so.
-Click [here](#2-how-do-we-process-your-information) to learn more.
+Learn more about [how we process your information](#2-how-do-we-process-your-information).

 **In what situations and with which parties do we share personal information?** We may share information in specific situations and with specific third parties.
-Click [here](#3-when-and-with-whom-do-we-share-your-personal-information) to learn more.
+Learn more about [when and with whom we share your personal information](#3-when-and-with-whom-do-we-share-your-personal-information).

 **What are your rights?** Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
-Click [here](#6-what-are-your-privacy-rights) to learn more.
+Learn more about [your privacy rights](#6-what-are-your-privacy-rights).

-**How do you exercise your rights?** The easiest way to exercise your rights is by filling out our data subject request form available here: \_\_\_\_\_\_\_\_\_\_, or by contacting us.
+**How do you exercise your rights?** The easiest way to exercise your rights is by visiting support@ethi-team.tech, or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

 Want to learn more about what The Company does with any information we collect?
-Click [here](#table-of-contents) to review the notice in full.
+[Review the privacy notice in full](#table-of-contents).

 ## TABLE OF CONTENTS